 God brought us the cure-His one and only Son.

-Is it wrong that I am so proud of that analogy of God breaking deaths parameters?
-It is very computer sciencey, death being a function that accepts MortalBeings as a parameter and when you try giving it an ImmortalGod it breaks and throws OmgWhatTheFrickJustHappenedException, but it makes the most sense to me.
+Is it wrong that I am so proud of that analogy of God breaking death’s parameters?
+It is very computer sciencey, death being a function that accepts a MortalBeing as a parameter and when you try giving it an ImmortalGod that implements MortalBeing it breaks and throws OmgWhatJustHappenedException.
+It makes sense to me.

 I can’t wait to experience the hike to the Bridge to Nowhere in a perfect, curse free creation–as God intended it to be experienced.